dror27/dk-shack/vol2/songs/en/Collecting Favors Owed.md

 \
 “Always mind the weather\
 Stir your boat back into shore\
-the love you’ll find in Jesus\
+The love you’ll find in Jesus\
 Is the one you’re looking for”\
 \
 Well, we’re way past final judgement\